UT Shield

 • Vendor check (Includes National Sex Offender Registration check)

-• International workers
+• International Workers

-• International background check through the vendor only if the worker has resided outside of the United States at some time since age 14 and the worker’s visa was issued or reviewed prior to 10/24/11.
+• International background checks through the vendor only if the worker has resided outside of the United States at some time since age 14 and the worker’s visa was issued or reviewed prior to 10/24/11.

 For more information, refer to the university policy HOP 5-1140 Criminal Background Checks.